Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Fetch%20Request%20Ref.png">
 </p>

-3. If there are files to pull, make sure your editor is closed and then pull
+2. If there are files to pull, make sure your editor is closed and then pull

 <p align="center">
    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Git%20Pull%20Ref.png">
 </p>

-4. Go on the Google Sheets.
+3. Go on the Google Sheets.
 Look for the files you need, if they are free, lock them.
    - example : File_1 : Taken 🛑
    - example : File_1 : Free 🟢
    - if you are using Discord it is recommended to set up a git automation to have a channel that receives an automatic message each time a push is made on the branch or branches you choose, it is very useful for keeping everyone up to date

-5. If they have been locked for a long time, ask the last person who used them and ask if they’re still working on them.
+4. If they have been locked for a long time, ask the last person who used them and ask if they’re still working on them.
    If you can’t find them on the channel but think they may be used, do not hesitate to ask them or the programming lead and/or the asset manager.

-6. If the files you need have just been freed, do not forget to pull them.
+5. If the files you need have just been freed, do not forget to pull them.

-7. Do your work.
+6. Do your work.
 And save everything

+7. If you create a file remember to add it to the sheet.

 8. On Github Desktop, discard every file you haven’t locked.